CrowdStrike/crimson-falcon/docs/AlertsApi.md

 end

 api_instance = Falcon::AlertsApi.new
-body = Falcon::DetectsapiPatchEntitiesAlertsV2Request.new({ids: ['ids_example']}) # DetectsapiPatchEntitiesAlertsV2Request | request body takes a list of action parameter request that is applied against all \"ids\" provided
+body = Falcon::DetectsapiPatchEntitiesAlertsV2Request.new({ids: ['ids_example']}) # DetectsapiPatchEntitiesAlertsV2Request | `ids` - IDs of Alerts to modify.  `action_parameters` values - `assign_to_uuid`  - Assign Alert to user UUID, such as `00000000-0000-0000-0000-000000000000` - `assign_to_user_id`  - Assign Alert to user ID, such as `user@example.com` - `assign_to_name`  - Assign Alert to username, such as `John Doe` - `unassign`  - Unassign Alert clears out the assigned user UUID, user ID, and username. - `add_tag`   - Add a tag to the Alert. - `remove_tag`  - Remove a tag from the Alert. - `remove_tags_by_prefix`  - Remove tags from the Alert based on the prefix. - `append_comment`  - Comments are displayed with the Alert in Falcon and are usually used to provide context or notes for other Falcon users.
+An Alert can have multiple comments over time. - `update_status` values  - `new`  - `in_progress`  - `reopened`  - `closed` - `show_in_ui` values  - `true`: This alert is displayed in Falcon  - `false`: This alert is not displayed in Falcon.

 begin
-  # Perform actions on Alerts identified by composite ID(s) in request.
+  # Deprecated: Please use version v3 of this endpoint.
+Perform actions on Alerts identified by composite ID(s) in request.
 Each action has a name and a description which describes what the action does.
 If a request adds and removes tag in a single request, the order of processing would be to remove tags before adding new ones in.
   result = api_instance.patch_entities_alerts_v2(body)
   p result
 rescue Falcon::ApiError => e